kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 code config
 ```

 Here we have two settings, command is the kubernetes equivalent of dockerfiles Entrypoint setting.
 And similarly 'args' is the equivalent for the dockerfile's CMD setting.
 These 2 settings will override the baked in start-up command.
 By the way, some images might not come with a baked-in command at all.
-In which case you can use these 2 pod settings to set what you want the startup command to be.
+In which case you can use these 2 settings to just set the startup command.

-Here we used the -c flag to tell bash to run -c flags string input as a command.
-In our case, our input for the -c flag is a multiline string value.
+Here we used the -c flag. this flag requires a string input.
+The -c flags then instructs bash to run this string as a command.
+In our case, this string is going to be a multiline string and we're feeding this string into the -c flag via the command setting.

-This effectively ends up running a shell script.
-Where the shell script is an infinitely running while-loop that prints out the date every 5 seconds.
-This essentially is a bit of a crude technique to start up a continuously running process.
+This effectively ends up running a continously running shell script, whose only job is to print out the date every 5 seconds.
+This is a bit of a crude technique, but it is quite useful for testing purposes.

-To better understand how this works, let's simulate how this shell script would run if ran it directly on my macbook.
+To better understand what this startup command looks like, let's simulate how this shell script works by running it directly on my macbook.